allpaca/V8Harvest/V8Harvest_2011.md

   array = new Array(100);
   gc(); gc();

+  // At this point "array" should have been promoted to old-space and be
+  // located in a concurrently swept page with intact marking bits.
+Now shift
-  assertEquals(100, array.length);
+  // the array to trigger left-trimming operations. assertEquals(100, array.length);
   for (var i = 0; i < 50; i++) {
     array.shift();
   }
   assertEquals(50, array.length);

+  // At this point "array" should have been trimmed from the left with
+  // marking bits being correctly transferred to the new object start.
+  // Scavenging operations cause concurrent sweeping to advance and verify
-  for (var i = 0; i < 200; i++) {
+  // that marking bit patterns are still sane. for (var i = 0; i < 200; i++) {
     tail[1] = new Array(1000);
     tail = tail[1];